Finding the right ukulele teacher is the most critical thing that makes or break whether or not people gain traction on the instrument.

 Whether you are searching for someone to teach you to play ukulele or have been frustrated with what you are learning in your current ukulele lessons, you should know exactly what to look for and what to expect with your new teacher.
-Your teacher should:
+Your ukulele teacher should:

-Ukulele lessons through The Approachable Music Project are designed to get people playing what they want as quickly as possible.
+Ukulele lessons through Approachable Music are designed to get people playing what they want as quickly as possible.
 Life changes quickly, and students can easily have to stop taking lessons for a variety of reasons.

 That's why, during the first lesson, we teach you the basic tools to play thousands of songs on ukulele — something most places take months to work toward, which often results in students quitting.